chronosirius/enhanced-cooldown-fixed/README.md

 ):
     await ctx.send("2")

-# anotehr subcommand in the same group with some options:
+# another subcommand in the same group with some options:
 @the_base.subcommand(
     group="the_group",
     name="the_name3",